 - Overall survival (OS) is defined as the time (days) from the start of regorafenib treatment to the date of death, due to any reason.
-Patients alive or lost to follow-up at the time of analysis will be censored at their last date of follow-up. - Progression-free survival (PFS) is defined as the time (days) from the start of regorafenib treatment to the date of first observed disease progression (radiological or clinical, whichever is earlier) or death due to any cause, if death occurs before progression is documented. - Time to progression (TTP) is defined as the time (days) from the start of regorafenib treatment to the first documented disease progression. - Best overall tumor response (ORR) will be defined for all patients using tumor assessment criteria, including modified Response Evaluation Criteria in Solid Tumors (mRECIST).

-• Duration of regorafenib treatment, defined by the time interval from the start of regorafenib treatment to the day of permanent discontinuation of regorafenib (including death); mean dose and reasons for regorafenib discontinuation or dose modification will be recorded
+Patients alive or lost to follow-up at the time of analysis will be censored at their last date of follow-up. - Progression-free survival (PFS) is defined as the time (days) from the start of regorafenib treatment to the date of first observed disease progression (radiological or clinical, whichever is earlier) or death due to any cause, if death occurs before progression is documented. - Time to progression (TTP) is defined as the time (days) from the start of regorafenib treatment to the first documented disease progression. - Best overall tumor response (ORR) will be defined according to investigator-assessed data according to local standard. - Duration of regorafenib treatment, defined by the time interval from the start of regorafenib treatment to the day of permanent discontinuation of regorafenib (including death); mean dose and reasons for regorafenib discontinuation or dose modification will be recorded